LingC2001/pipeline-decommissioning/README.md

-# PIPE-RECOGNISATION
+# PIPELINE-DECOMMISIONING

 ## The purpose of the project
-This repo is designed for Monash Civil Engineering team to
+This repo contains work done performed together with Monash Software and Civil Engineering team to:

 1. Digitalisation of Pipe Images to Determine Workability
     - Detect damage and deformation from pipe images